-Selecting More which is symbolised as the three dots, will allow participants to select a range of emojis outside of the original Zoom selection.
+Selecting More which is symbolised as the three dots, will allow participants to choose a range of emojis outside the original Zoom selection.

 4. Select Participants and Chat on the Zoom Tool Bar.
-With these options selected, you can see who has selected a reaction and also how many have selected a reaction within the session.
+With these options selected, you can see who has chosen a reaction and how many have chosen a reaction within the session.

 5. In order, each symbol allows you to:

-The Clap symbol can be used when celebrating one's success in completing a great presentation or when you're enjoying a student's participation.
+The Clap symbol can be used when celebrating one's success in completing an excellent presentation or when you're enjoying a student's participation.

 The Thumbs Up symbol can be used when agreeing with a discussion or possibly a question.

-The Joy symbol can be used when you wish to express that something was quite hilarious or joyful to listen to.
+The Joy symbol can be used to express that something was quite hilarious or joyful to listen to.

 The Open Mouth symbol can be used when you wish to express shock or surprise.